mvysny/vok-helloworld-app/web/README.md

 | Files | Meaning
 | ----- | -------
-| [build.gradle](build.gradle) | [Gradle](https://gradle.org/) build tool configuration files.
+| [build.gradle.kts](build.gradle.kts) | [Gradle](https://gradle.org/) build tool configuration files.
 Gradle is used to compile your app, download all dependency jars and build a war file
 | [src/main/resources/](src/main/resources) | A bunch of static files not compiled by Kotlin in any way; see below for explanation.
 | [logback.xml](src/main/resources/logback.xml) | We're using [Slf4j](https://www.slf4j.org/) for logging and this is the configuration file for Slf4j
 | [db/migration/](src/main/resources/db/migration) | Database upgrade instructions for the [Flyway](https://flywaydb.org/) framework.
 Database is upgraded on every server boot, to ensure it's always up-to-date.
 See the [Migration Naming Guide](https://flywaydb.org/documentation/migrations#naming) for more details.